willviles/ember-useragent/README.md

 | isIE      | isMobile  |          | isLinux   |           |
 | isSafari  | isTablet  |          | isMacOS   |           |
 |           |           |          | isWindows |           |

+### Injection

+By default, this addon will generate an initializer in `app/initializers/user-agent.js` that injects the `userAgent` service app-wide.
+If the `userAgent` property conflicts with other addons or you wish to use manual injection (`Ember.service.inject`) you can override this file.

 ## Using UAParser.js